Measurement of muon (anti-)neutrino charged-current quasielastic-like cross section using off-axis NuMI beam at ICARUS: Cross-section extraction

 \subsection{Fractional uncertainties on the cross section}

 The \GUNDAM workflow involves a fit prior to the extraction step, hence the fractional uncertainties that are typically reported together with the cross-section results are not trivially accessible in this analysis.
-A similar quantity can be evaluated by performing the fit and extraction on an Asimov dataset but with one set of systematic uncertainties excluded (``N-minus-X method").
-The uncertainties are compared to the results with full systematics uncertainties included, and the square-root of the squared-difference is considered as the fractional uncertainty of the set of systematic uncertainties excluded.
+A similar quantity can be evaluated by performing the fit and extraction on an Asimov dataset but with one set of systematic uncertainties excluded (``N-minus-X method", where N stands for all uncertainties and X stands for the ones that are excluded).
+The set of all systematic uncertainties were grouped into ``categories'' based on their origin (Flux, Detector+\GEANTfour, signal cross-section uncertainties, and background cross-section uncertainties), and the N-minus-X procedure is performed for each category.
+The uncertainties are compared to the results with full systematics uncertainties included (N), and the square-root of the squared-difference is considered as the fractional uncertainty of the set of systematic uncertainties excluded (X).
 The statistical uncertainties can be obtained in a similar manner including signal template parameters without any systematic uncertainties.
 The result of this method is presented in Fig.~\ref{fig:xsec_AnaBin_FracUnctFromNminusX}.